 The needle nose jaws are tipped with stainless steel and offer the forcep-like finesse needed to handle delicate flies.
 At the base of the jaws you’ll find sharp, replaceable HSS line cutters, while the ribbed handles are shaped to fit comfortably and securely in your hand.
 Choose red/black, green/black or blue/black to match the rest of your gear.
 These pliers are expressly intended for freshwater fishing.
 If you like the sound of them but sometimes fish in saltwater as well, the brand also makes a 7.5” version that’s better suited for dual use.

 Best Multitool: Gerber Suspension Multi-Plier

 Save space and money by opting for a multitool that includes fishing pliers but can do everything else as well.
 The Gerber Suspension Multi-Plier has a lightweight open-frame design and a butterfly opening mechanism that reveals a pair of sturdy, spring-loaded needle nose pliers.
 It also boasts eleven other Saf.T.Plus locking tools, including a wire cutter for severing line and leaders, a fine edge knife for bait preparation and filleting, and a serrated knife for processing larger fish.
 If you’re on a fishing and camping expedition, the saw comes in handy for preparing fire tinder.

 Other useful tools include a pair of scissors, a can opener, a crosspoint screwdriver, and small and medium flat drivers.
 After landing a record fish, use the bottle opener to help celebrate your catch.
 The multi-tool measures 6” when open, 3.5” when closed and weighs 9 ounces.
-It comes with a durable ballistic nylon sheath and a pre-drilled lanyard hole, while a limited lifetime warranty gives you peace of mind.
+It comes with a durable ballistic nylon sheath and a pre-drilled lanyard hole.